 While earlier generations managed without coaches, leaders today face more pressures than at any other time.
 They must deal with rapidly changing markets, technologies and workforces, increased financial and legal scrutiny … and more.
 Top executives who feel that they can handle it by themselves are more likely to burn out, and make poor or no decisions, resulting in significant loss of opportunities, human resources and financial resources.

 The CEO’s job is unique from several perspectives: No one else needs to hear the truth more, yet gets it less from employees; no one else is the focus of criticism when things go wrong; no one else is the final decision maker on difficult and often lose-lose decisions; and no one else enjoys the same type of hero-celebrity status and rewards.

 Paul Michelman, writing in the Harvard Business Review Working Knowledge, says most major companies now make coaching a core of their executive development programs.
 The belief is one-on-one personal interaction with an objective third party can provide a focus other forms of organizational support cannot.
 A 2004 study by Right Management Consultants found 86% of companies used coaches in their leadership development program.

-Eric Schmidt, chairman and chief executive of Google, said his best advice to new CEOs is to have a coach.
+Eric Schmidt, former chairman and chief executive of Google, said his best advice to new CEOs is to have a coach.
 “Once I realized I could trust him [the coach] and that he could help me with perspective, I decided this was a great idea…” he said.
 While he admits the cost of executive coaches, particularly a good one, is not cheap, he adds “compared to the decisions CEOs make, money is not the issue.”
 “If you have a new perspective, if you feel better with your team, the board and the marketplace, then you have received real value,” Schmidt says.